 ALERTWildfire was established in 2016 as a congregator of cameras in California, as well as Nevada and Oregon.
 Anyone with Internet access can visit the site leading to a map of numerous cameras.
 In addition to quickly spotting fires, the cameras are key to decision making when leaders can immediately gage how much manpower they will need and when to evacuate specific areas.
 It also allows homeowners to monitor fires themselves that could potentially threaten their communities.

 About the Cameras

 As previously mentioned, public utilities companies are key partners with ALERTWildfire in part of companies’ wildfire mitigation plan.
-For example, Southern California Edison has installed 161 high-definition cameras that visually cover nearly all of the company’s high fire risk areas.
+For example, Southern California Edison has installed over 150 high-definition cameras that visually cover nearly all of the company’s high fire risk areas.
 The cameras also work with electric company weather stations to help determine when to shut down power service during peak fire weather conditions.

 The cameras, many solar powered, are able to pan, tilt, zoom and perform 360-degree views every two minutes.
 They provide near-infrared night vision views as well.
 In clear weather, a camera can view as far as 60 miles away and at night, 120 miles.
 There is also a time-lapse function available to both firefighters and the public to review.
 The easy accessible camera-network site has been particularly helpful for local fire watch groups during the COVID-19 pandemic.